See All Jobs

 Be specific

-If you can learn the name of the person in charge of the application process, and address your letter specifically to them, it creates a much better first impression.
 If you are forced to simply address “Dear Sir / Madam”, try and personalise your letter in other ways, to demonstrate your genuine interest in the role, rather than appear to be a generic application.

 Do your research

-Make sure you know as much as possible about the role and the company you are applying to.
-You will need this knowledge later on for the interview process, but having it now will make your cover letter much more convincing.
+Your research into the company is doubly valuable, as you will need the knowledge later on for the interview process, but having it now will make your cover letter much more convincing.
 Find out:

 • what the company does